Marcel-TO/DL2_Save_Editor/README.md

    React is a JavaScript library for building user interfaces.
 It follows a component-based architecture, making it easy to create interactive and reusable UI components.

 ## Prerequisites for programming
-> For further Details please visit the wiki entry regarding this topic [here](https://github.com/Marcel-TO/DL2_Save_Editor/wiki/Prerequisites-for-Programming).
+> For further Details please visit the wiki entry regarding this topic [here](https://marcel-to.notion.site/Prerequisites-for-Programming-bcd84864e7e4454283bac25d619015e7).
+> If you want to understand the structure of the Frontend click [here](https://marcel-to.notion.site/The-Editor-in-Detail-Frontend-9c72b33073eb43c2acfbf9210ff80c71)

 - Rust: